Skip to main content

 The easiest way to manage the CNPS is to let the ATS do the heavy lifting for you.
 Some ATSs allow you to send candidates surveys about their experience at any stage of the hiring process using preset templates or customized questions.

-That way you can have a mix of numerical (quantitative) and qualitative answers so people can both score your hiring process and elaborate on any issues.
+That way you can have a mix of numerical (quantitative) and qualitative answers so people can score your hiring process and elaborate on any issues.

 It’s a great way to gather feedback on the candidate experience—what works well and what you can improve on if you need to.